Skip to main content

 Preparation

 Applicants will be evaluated by a Portuguese professor upon application to the program.
-Students going to Brazil must have completed PORT 321 by the end of winter semester 2023.
+Students going to Brazil must have completed PORT 321—Third-Year Portuguese Reading, Grammar, and Culture by the end of winter semester 2024.

-Students completing an internship are required to enroll in HCOLL 396R—Humanities Leadership and Professional Development during the second block of winter 2023.
-This course will help prepare you to make the most of your internship experience.
+Students completing an internship are required to enroll in HCOLL 396R—Humanities Leadership and Professional Development during the second block of winter 2024.

 Students must meet all country- and program-specific COVID and health requirements for travel.